cotica/capstone/README.md

 ### Caveats, assumptions made and questions along the way

-We approached a data set with the apptempt to use text data to predict star ratings of an Amazon product.
+We approached a data set with the attempt to use text data to predict star ratings of an Amazon product.

 In doing so, we ran into a few challenges with dimensionality.
 In addition, if we consider the complexity of the problem we've set out to solve, instinctively, predicting an exact numeric average for a product, down to decimal points, is exceedingly hard.
 In the future, we may try to re-frame the problem as a classification problem and attempt this exercise again on more vague and perhaps subjective targets, such as classifying a score as either "poor" (if it is below 3 out of 5 stars), "good or better" (if it's 4 stars or above) or "neutral".